elanguages/ELAN/README.md

   npm install
 ```

-Start the server with Visual Studio
+Start the server with Visual Studio and start the client

-Start the client

 ```bash
   npm run dev